aaldrich29/Audio-To-Text/readme.md

 - Interactive selection dialog for multiple audio files.
 - Context menu integration for quick transcription.
 - Transcribe multiple audio files in the same note.
+- Link to new transcription files from the original note.

 https://github.com/aaldrich29/Audio-To-Text/assets/3700687/1b47c1cb-8678-40a1-92c2-4c36a290d8f1